Michael Newton is a University Lecturer at the Leiden University Centre for the Arts in Society.

 Fields of interest

-I am a cultural historian, film critic, literary critic, editor and essayist, with a strong interest in our engagement with ‘the fantastic’, whether in art or in life.
+I am a cultural historian, film critic, literary critic, editor and essayist, with a strong interest in our engagement with representations of the state of nature and with ‘the fantastic’, whether in art or in life.
 I am the author of two books of cultural history, Savage Girls and Wild Boys: A History of Feral Children (Faber & Faber, 2002; Picador USA, 2004) and Age of Assassins: A History of Conspiracy and Political Violence, 1865-1981 (Faber, 2012).
-On film, I have written Show People: A History of the Film Star (Reaktion, 2019) and two books for the British Film Institute’s Film Classics series, one on Kind Hearts and Coronets (2003) and one on Rosemary’s Baby (2020).
-I have edited Edmund Gosse’s Father and Son (2004) and Victorian Fairy Tales (2015) for Oxford World’s Classics (2004), and Joseph Conrad’s The Secret Agent (2007) and The Penguin Book of Ghost Stories: From Elizabeth Gaskell to Ambrose Bierce (2010) for Penguin Classics.
+On film, I have written Show People: A History of the Film Star (Reaktion, 2019) and three books for the British Film Institute’s Film Classics series, on Kind Hearts and Coronets (2003), Rosemary’s Baby (2020), and It’s A Wonderful Life (2023).
+I have edited Edmund Gosse’s Father and Son (2004), Victorian Fairy Tales (2015), and an anthology, Origins of Science Fiction (2022) for Oxford World’s Classics, and Joseph Conrad’s The Secret Agent (2007) and The Penguin Book of Ghost Stories: From Elizabeth Gaskell to Ambrose Bierce (2010) for Penguin Classics.
 With Evert Jan van Leeuwen, I have edited Haunted Europe (Routledge 2019), a book of critical essays on how Britain has imagined Europe as a Gothic space.

-I am presently editing an anthology of Victorian and Edwardian science fiction stories, and writing a cultural history, Blithe Spirits and Demon Lovers: A History of Hauntings, Visitations and Other Encounters with the Supernatural World, both for Oxford University Press.
+I am presently writing a cultural history, Blithe Spirits and Demon Lovers: A History of Hauntings, Visitations and Other Encounters with the Supernatural World, both for Oxford University Press.
+In the spring of 2023, I shall be a Fellow at the Netherlands Institute of Advanced Study in Amsterdam, where I’ll be working on links between literary Bohemia and radical assassins in London from the 1870s to the 1910s.

 In addition to my academic writing, I co-wrote and co-edited The Movie Book (Phaidon Press, 1999), was a theatre reviewer for What’s On Magazine, wrote interviews for Arts International, and have written reviews and articles for The Guardian, Times Literary Supplement, Times Higher Education Supplement, Poetry Review, The New Statesman, and London Review of Books.
 In 1992, I was awarded the Fabian Society’s Webb Essay Prize, and in 2010 I won the Royal Society of Literature’s V. S. Pritchett Short Story Prize.

 At Leiden I am responsible for the teaching of nineteenth and early twentieth-century literature in English, and also a course introducing Anglo-American film.
-I have also strong teaching interests in prose fiction from the 1840s to the 1950s, in British and American film, and in Shakespeare.
+I have also strong teaching interests in prose fiction from Austen to Blixen, in British and American film, and in Shakespeare.
 I have convened MA courses on:

 - London in Literature and Film, 1800-2000

-- Gothic Fictions from Poe to David Lynch
+- Gothic Fictions from James Hogg to David Lynch

 - The Short Story in English, 1870-1970